Choosing what is best for you

 Leaders the way in minimally invasive weight loss surgery

-Our team is led by experienced bariatric surgeons, Seth Miller, MD, and Michael Schuhknecht, DO who are both specially trained in minimally invasive surgery using the da Vinci® robotic surgical system.
+Our team is led by experienced bariatric surgeon, Seth Miller, MD, who is specially trained in minimally invasive surgery using the da Vinci® robotic surgical system.
 Since 2018, surgeons at the Lakeland Weight Loss Center have performed more robotic-assisted weight loss procedures than any other health system in West Michigan and Northern Indiana with 100% of cases in 2020 and 2021 performed robotically.

 The American Society for Metabolic and Bariatric Surgery estimates about 24 million people have severe obesity.
 Yet only around 200,000 weight loss surgeries are performed each year.
 This is because surgery is often seen as a last resort.
 But here at the Spectrum Health Lakeland Weight Loss Center we are proud to lead the way in gentle, minimally invasive approaches with the goal of giving patients their quality of life back.